Understanding the Differences Between Psychotherapists, Counsellors, Psychologists, and Psychiatrists

 What Is a Psychotherapist?

 Psychotherapists offer a deeply relational form of therapy.
 Working with a psychotherapist involves exploring the patterns, emotions, and experiences that shape a person’s life.
+Psychotherapists, especially those who are depth-oriented, are often concerned with assisting people in an ongoing personal exploration of the mind, life, and its meaning (Mollon, 2009).

-Psychotherapy is a distinct, scientifically grounded profession and clinical practice within the mental health field (Hunt, 2021).
-The practice of psychotherapy is typically grounded in a specific modality, which encompasses a particular approach and set of philosophies.
-Evidence-based modalities include psychodynamic psychotherapy and person-centred psychotherapy.
+The practice of psychotherapy is typically oriented within a specific modality that encompasses a particular approach and set of philosophies.
+Evidence-based modalities include psychodynamic psychotherapy (Shedler, 2010), person-centred psychotherapy (Gibbard and Hanley, 2008), and many others.

 Psychotherapy often includes: